caltechlibrary/newt/README.md

 - front end web server controls access, proxies to Newt
 - Newt receives requests and maps them to a static resource or a data source
   - A data source could be a JSON API (e.g. PostgREST+Postgres, Solr, Elasticsearch, Opensearch) accessed via http over localhost
-  - A data source maybe an S3 object store accessed using the S3 protocol on localhost
 - Newt receives a response from a data source and can send the results to Pandoc server
 - Newt hands back a result to your front end web server